Does Pre-Workout Make You Poop?

 Stimulant Free

 Caffeine is the most likely poop-inducing ingredient.
 So you might want to test out a stim-free pre-workout like Genius Pre.
+Otherwise, you can choose one with a lower dose or scale back your serving size.

 Minimal Mixtures

 A second option is taking a pre-workout supplement with fewer ingredients.
-With less stuff in the mix, you decrease the chance for side effects and narrow down the possible culprits should you have an issue.
+With less stuff in the mix, you decrease the chance of side effects and narrow down the possible culprits should you have an issue.

 Homemade Pre-Workout